Hirukshacoder/THB-extreme-security-webcam/README.md

 It can record your webcam once a face is detected
 When no face is detected it dosen't record
-And it is saving the mp4 on your pc in our zip file You can install our program to your webcam ot a cctv (use a wireless webcam)
+And it is saving the mp4 on your pc in our zip file You can install our program to your webcam or a cctv (use a wireless webcam) The cam is a gui platform based helped from opencv-python module